-As analyzed in the previous section, the expected running time of binary-treesearch is in $\Theta(\log n)$ where n is the number of nodes in the input tree.3 The body of search-in-index applies binary-tree-search to the index.
+As analyzed in the previous section, the expected running time of binary-treesearch is in $\Theta(\log n)$ where n is the number of nodes in the input tree.
+The body of search-in-index applies binary-tree-search to the index.
 The number of nodes in the index is the number of distinct words in the indexed documents.
-So, the running time of search-in-index scales logarithmically with the number of distinct words in the indexed documents.
-Note that the number and size of the documents does not matter!
-This is why a search engine such as Google can respond to a query quickly even though its index contains many billions of documents.